hicommonwealth/commonwealth/knowledge_base/Ways-Of-Working.md

 We use [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Releases are bundles of commits organized as tags.
 Git tags are similar to git branches, insofar as they are versions of the repository, containing a specific iteration in the repo’s history, which may be checked out locally.
 As of 231016, tags are created from dedicated release branches.

 Tags observe the following versioning syntax: `v<MajorVersion>.<CycleNumber>.<IndexNumber>`.
 As of 230912, our major version is 0, our cycle number is 6, and our index number is 9, thus: `v0.6.9`.
 For hotfixes to an existing release, an additional suffix should be appended after a hyphen, e.g. `v0.6.9-1`.

-Release branches also follow this syntax, but prepend `release/` (e.g. `release/v0.6.9`).
+Release branches also follow this syntax, but prepend `release/` and append `-x`, e.g. `release/v0.6.9-x`.
+The `-x` suffix denotes that the branch contains any hot fix releases for that version.

 Releases must first be created, then QA’d, then deployed to Heroku.
 All engineers ought, by default, to possess the GitHub permissions required to draft a release.
 All engineers ought, by default, to possess the Heroku admin permissions required to deploy a release.